 The LED statuses for the S120 Combi are described in the following table.
-The status display always refers to the entire module.
+Th ne status display always refers to the entire module.

-State DC LINK Description, cause Remedy Off Off Electronics power supply is missing or outside permissible tolerance range.
+State Description, cause Remedy RDY DC LINK Off Off Electronics power supply is missing or outside permissible tolerance range.
 Connect/test the electronics pow- er supply Green Off The component is ready for operation and cyclic DRIVE- CLiQ communication is taking place. - Orange The component is ready for operation and cyclic DRIVE- CLiQ communication is taking place. - The DC link voltage is present.
 Red The component is ready for operation and cyclic DRIVE- CLiQ communication is taking place.
 Check the line supply voltage.
 The DC link voltage is too high.
 Orange Orange DRIVE-CLiQ communication is being established. - Red - This component has at least one fault.
-Remove the fault and acknowl- Note: edge The LED is controlled irrespective of the corresponding messages being reconfigured.
-Green/Red (0.5 Hz) - Firmware is being downloaded.
+Note : The LED is controlled irrespective of the corresponding messages being reconfigured.
+Remove the fault and acknowl- edge Green/Red (0.5 Hz) - Firmware is being downloaded.
 Green/Red (2 Hz) - Firmware has been downloaded.
 Wait for POWER ON.
-Carry out a POWER ON Green/Or- - Component recognition using LED is activated (p0124) - ange Note: or Red/Orange Both options depend on the LED status when module recognition is activated via p0124 = 1.
+Carry out a POWER ON Green/Or- ange or Red/Orange - Component recognition using LED is activated (p0124) Note : - Both options depend on the LED status when module recognition is activated via p0124 = 1.